 If you are worried about vaping and its effects on oral health or notice changes in your mouth, visit our office, Arden Dental Care, at 1832 Avondale Ave Ste 1, Sacramento, CA 95825.
 You can also reach us at (916) 481-2001.

-Vaping is a form of e-cigarettes that was first introduced as a safe and helpful way for smokers …
+Vaping is a form of e-cigarette that was first introduced as a safe and helpful way for smokers …

-Vaping is a form of e-cigarettes that was first introduced as a safe and helpful way for smokers …
+Vaping is a form of e-cigarette that was first introduced as a safe and helpful way for smokers …

-Vaping is a form of e-cigarettes that was first introduced as a safe and helpful way for smokers …
+Vaping is a form of e-cigarette that was first introduced as a safe and helpful way for smokers …

 MON 9:00 am - 6:00 pm